Answer: The same things that give emeralds their intense green color can also cause their fractures.

 This is the chemical formula for beryl:

 Natural emeralds form underground in intense heat.
-As the replacement of aluminum takes place, gases escape.
-This creates microscopic voids in the crystals that can be filled with other minerals.
-These inclusions also strain the crystal structure and can cause emerald fractures.
-Sometimes, the gases themselves are trapped and form bubble or liquid inclusions inside the gemstones.
+As the replacement of aluminum takes place, gases escape, creating microscopic voids in the crystals.
+Other minerals can fill these voids, creating inclusions that also strain the crystal structure and can cause emerald fractures.
+Sometimes, the gases themselves remain trapped and form bubble or liquid inclusions inside the gemstones.

 Emeralds aren’t the only members of the beryl family to undergo this process.
 Red beryl (bixbite) is formed when manganese replaces aluminum.